webghost696/dice-rolling-simulator/README.md

 # mini projects for python
-Here you can get many python projects for beginners...code on :)
+Get mini projects on pyhton for beginners!